The Best Kid-Friendly Caves To Visit Near Sydney

 Find out more about Glowworm Caves Near Sydney.

-Yarrangobilly Caves are a wonderland of stalagmites, stalactites and cave corals.
-Located in Kosciuszko National Park, this spot is a bit further afield - about five and a half hours from Sydney - but well worth the road trip to discover this awesome underground world.
+Located in Kosciuszko National Park, Yarrangobilly Caves are a bit further afield - about 5 and a half hours from Sydney - but well worth the road trip to discover this awesome underground world.
 It is a wonderful spot for a family weekend and you can even stay at Yarrangobilly Caves House!
 There are six caves in the region, and three are lit and open for exploration.
 Take a guided underground tour of the spectacular Jersey Cave or Jillabenan Cave and witness their impressive delicate structures.
 The largest cave, South Glory Cave has automated feature lights that assist you through a self-guided tour, perfect for taking the time to investigate the incredible formations.

 Once you’ve emerged from the caves, take a short walk to the Yarrangobilly Caves Thermal Pool - a geothermal highlight that fed by natural springs.
 The pool stays at a constantly-warm 27 degrees - even in winter, surrounded by snow!
 Don’t forget your swimmers so you can soak in this magical, steamy pool.
 It gently overflows like a waterfall into a smaller wading pool for kids to splash around in.
 There is a picnic area by the pool and several walking tracks around the caves to take in the striking natural surrounds.

-Wombeyan Caves is an easy drive two and a half hours south from Sydney and a local hotspot.
-With an expansive cave network, there is so much to explore, you might want to camp out for a night or two at the site’s well-serviced camping grounds.
+Wombeyan Caves is an easy drive 2 and a half hours south from Sydney and a local hotspot.
+With an expansive cave network, there is so much to explore at Wombeyan Caves, you might want to camp out for a night or two at the site’s well-serviced camping grounds.

 There are guided tours to the Wollondilly, Junction and Kooringa caves, and Figtree Cave is a fantastic self-guided experience.
-Kooringa Cave is the smallest of the show caves but is one the most decorated and impressive, packing in a spectacular array of stalactites and stalagmites.
-Wollondilly Cave is the longest and most varied cave in the network and stretches across an incredible five major chambers, linked by passages created by free-flowing streams.
+Kooringa Cave is the smallest of the Wombeyan Caves but is one the most decorated and impressive, packing in a spectacular array of stalactites and stalagmites.
+Wollondilly Cave is the longest and most varied cave of the Wombeyan Caves and stretches across an incredible five major chambers, linked by passages created by free-flowing streams.
 Junction Cave boasts unique formations of stalactites and stalagmites that have been created over millions of years and it’s renowned for its rich colours and spectacular embellishment.
 The self-guided Figtree Cave experience is leisurely and hands-free with the interpretation and lighting electronically controlled.
 The trip through the cave, culminating in Victoria Arch, is easily accessed by all ages.

-As well as a maze of underground passages, streams, and caverns to discover, there are bushwalks, creeks, waterfalls and water holes to explore, and endangered species, such as several species of wallaby, bird, possum, and wombat to meet in their natural habitat, so it’s a fantastic place for kids to spend some quality time in nature.
+As well as a maze of underground passages, streams, and caverns to discover in the Wombeyan Caves, there are bushwalks, creeks, waterfalls and water holes to explore, and endangered species, such as several species of wallaby, bird, possum, and wombat to meet in their natural habitat, so it’s a fantastic place for kids to spend some quality time in nature.